klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§11.
 Limitations.**

-Nothing contained in this Rule shall be construed to authorize an action against a public officer or employee for his ouster from office unless the same be commenced within one (1) year after the cause of such ouster, or the right of the petitioner to hold such office or position, arose, nor to authorize an action for damages in accordance with the provisions of the next preceding §unless the same be commenced within one (1) year after the entry of the judgment establishing the petitioner's right to the office in question.
+Nothing contained in this Rule shall be construed to authorize an action against a public officer or employee for his ouster from office unless the same be commenced within one (1) year after the cause of such ouster, or the right of the petitioner to hold such office or position, arose, nor to authorize an action for damages in accordance with the provisions of the next preceding section unless the same be commenced within one (1) year after the entry of the judgment establishing the petitioner's right to the office in question.

 **§12.
 Judgment for costs.**

 In an action brought in accordance with the provisions of this Rule, the court may render judgment for costs against either the petitioner, the relator, or the respondent, or the person or persons claiming to be a corporation, or may apportion the costs, as justice requires.

 <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 67 EXPROPRIATION </p>

 **§1.
 The complaint.**